 Google loves fast websites – the faster, the better!
 If you want Google to love you and show your site in returns, your site needs to be faster than a hummingbird on speed.

 Sliders are beautiful.
-They are filled with lots of gorgeous photos, with heaps of code to make the sliders move, stop and dance.
+They are filled with lots of gorgeous photos (often that are uncompressed making them super large and slow), with heaps of code to make the sliders move, stop and dance.

 Heaps of code and lots of pictures = S-L-O-W. SLOW = Google poison.